jantiks/devo-blog/content/blog/introduction.md

 +++
 title = 'Introduction'
-subtitle = 'A brief introduction of me and what can you gain from this blog' date = 2024-05-10T23:06:51+02:00 author = ["Tigran Arsenyan"] draft = false
+description = 'A brief introduction of me and what can you gain from this blog' date = 2024-05-10T23:06:51+02:00 author = "Tigran Arsenyan" draft = false
 +++